Advanced Identity Cloud

 Configure email for self-service

 The Email Template node and Email Suspend node make use of the email service in IDM.
-To use email in Identity Cloud self-service, you must configure the email service.
+To use email in Advanced Identity Cloud self-service, you must configure the email service.

 Configure email